 Integrating Technology: Ideas to Enhance Nursing Clinical Education

 Nurse educators assume dynamic roles in preparing students to succeed.
-Today's educators should use multiple teaching methods when working with technology in the skills laboratory and at the clinical site.
+Today's educators can use multiple teaching methods when working with technology in the skills laboratory and at the clinical site.
 The National League for Nursing stresses the importance of the educator functioning as the facilitator for student-centered learning.
 Below we have shared some ideas for incorporating technology into clinical education to enhance success:

 Idea 1: Nurses can work to promote safe, quality care and improve outcomes by utilizing information technology via a common nursing language.
 In order for quality care to be delivered safely, communication must be understood, so that practice can be informed.
 One teaching method supported by the Quality and Safety Education for Nurses (QSEN) project is the use of Quality-Safety Project Posters.
 These posters can be developed by teams of pre-licensure nursing students and presented to nursing peers at semester completion.
 The posters can be assigned in clinical around the 4th week of the semester with direction to investigate how the use of a common nursing language informs care and impacts the safety and quality of practice.
 Working to promote the use of current nursing classification systems, terminologies, and taxonomies can maximize communication and lead to effective interactions.
 The positives of utilizing such means of communicating nursing knowledge are vast and provide a common language with less room for error, thus contributing to the overall goal of providing safe, quality patient care.
 Students can be given 15-20 minutes in the beginning of each clinical to work together on their project posters.
 Posters can be handmade or digitally created.
 If selecting the digital method, Glogster can be used.